drunarayan/python4astronomy/readme.md

 ## Availability of JupyterLab Virtual Machine (Your Virtual Laptop)

-***Your virtual laptops will be online and available Thursday Morning 8:00 AM to Sunday Evening 11:00 PM each week.
+***Your virtual laptops will be online and available Thursday Morning 8:00 AM to Sunday Evening 11:00 PM Pacific Time each week.
 You will be able to login during these times and complete your assignments ahead of, during and after the web meeting sessions each week.***  At other times, the virtual machine will be taken down to reduce the cost of using the Google Cloud.
 If you have a special need, you can contact me and I will try and make accommodations.

 ## Projects & Materials Access
 #### Please complete these steps including ``Project 0`` ahead of the first session